nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/client-settings.md

 Notice that the Ancestor Ref in the status is the tea HTTPRoute instead of the Gateway.

-Next, let's test that the policy is configured by sending a POST request to the tea application with a request body size greater than 50 bytes.
+Next, test that the policy is configured by sending a POST request to the tea application with a request body size greater than 50 bytes.

 ```shell
 curl --resolve cafe.example.com:$GW_PORT:$GW_IP http://cafe.example.com:$GW_PORT/tea -X POST --data "this payload is greater than fifty bytes but less than seventy five"